Why Package the App and Its Automation Together?

 Another benefit is that reliable systems can be built, even when the underlying foundation is unreliable.
 Promise-based systems assume failures will happen and that they are normal.
 Again, because intelligence is distributed, it is possible to compensate when some component fails because the remaining healthy components will self-organize and reconverge to satisfy the original promise that was made as a group.

-An example of a decentralized approach that is, in fact, used by Habitat, is a gossip protocol that disseminates state changes to other members of the supervisor network.
+An example of a decentralized approach that is, in fact, used by Chef Habitat, is a gossip protocol that disseminates state changes to other members of the Supervisor network.
 A component that is changing state—or an observer that notices a change in state—propagates that state change as a rumor to its peers.
 Eventually this state change is propagated to every component in the system.
 It's a way for components to build a global map from limited local interactions.
 A component only has to send to a subset of other nodes.
 In terms of failure, by combining the reachability data from many different components you can quickly determine when a particular component is down.

 In contrast, a centralized approach to failure handling is to use a database from which all nodes query information.
 This presents scalability and performance problems for large distributed clusters; not only is the single database a bottleneck, but the speed at which all entities can be notified of state changes is very slow, since they need to periodically poll for new state data rather than have it sent to them.

 Again, to summarize, rather than having a central overlord that enforces policy, it's far better for each component to understand what its standard of behavior is, to try and follow those standards, and to let other components know about how well it’s complying with those standards.
-That's the world of Habitat.
-Habitat organizes autonomous components into a group made up of pieces that can see each other and share policies.
-With Habitat, the automation, or the intelligence to provision, configure, deploy and manage, travels with the application.
+That's the world of Chef Habitat.
+Chef Habitat organizes autonomous components into a group made up of pieces that can see each other and share policies.
+With Chef Habitat, the automation, or the intelligence to provision, configure, deploy and manage, travels with the application.